Skip to content

 proxxx mcp tools

-Returns the full registry as JSON: 10 tools (list_nodes, list_guests, get_guest_status, start_guest, stop_guest, restart_guest, delete_guest, create_snapshot, delete_snapshot, get_storage_pools), each with parameters, descriptions, destructive flag, and per-tool execution timeout.
+Returns the full registry as JSON: 25 tools across five clusters — inventory (list_nodes, list_guests, get_guest_status, get_storage_pools, get_node_resources, list_snapshots, get_task_log), lifecycle (start_guest, stop_guest, restart_guest, suspend_guest, resume_guest, delete_guest), snapshots (create_snapshot, delete_snapshot, rollback_snapshot), provisioning (clone_guest, create_guest, mark_template), backup (backup_guest, restore_guest), storage / migration (move_disk, migrate_guest, resize_disk, attach_iso).
+Each with parameters, descriptions, destructive flag, and per-tool execution timeout.

 For supply-chain pinning: